Carboplatin is a chemotherapy drug used to treat ovarian and lung cancer. It may also be used to treat other types of cancer.

 Carboplatin may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your liver is working.

 Carboplatin may make you constipated and cause tummy pain.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
+Drinking at least two litres (three and a half pints) of fluids every day will help.
 Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.

 Less common side effects of carboplatin